 Richard A. Kerley has served as our director since 2010 and chairperson of the Compensation Committee since 2011.
 Mr. Kerley served as Senior Vice President, Chief Financial Officer and member of the board of directors of Peter Piper, Inc., a privately-held pizza and entertainment restaurant chain, from November 2008 to December 2014, when he retired.
 From July 2005 to October 2008, Mr. Kerley served as the Chief Financial Officer of Fender Musical Instruments Corporation.
 From June 1981 to July 2005, Mr. Kerley was an audit partner with Deloitte & Touche LLP.
 Prior to becoming a partner at Deloitte & Touche, Mr. Kerley served as an audit manager and staff accountant from August 1971 to June 1981.
 Mr. Kerley also serves on the board of The Joint Corp., a publicly traded operator, manager and franchisor of chiropractic clinics.
 He received a bachelor’s degree in accounting from Marshall University in 1971.

-James M. Lindstrom has served as our Chief Executive Officer since August 6, 2015, having previously served as our Chief Financial Officer since January 2015.
+James M. Lindstrom has served as our Chief Executive Officer effective August 6, 2015, having previously served as our Chief Financial Officer since January 2015.
 Mr. Lindstrom joined Providence in January 2015 from Integrated Electrical Services, Inc. (IES), a publicly traded industrial holding company, where he was Chairman, President and Chief Executive Officer.
 He joined IES as a director in 2010 and was named Chief Executive Officer in 2011.
 As CEO, he led the financial turnaround and strategic transformation of IES from an electrical contractor into a profitable industrial holding company.
 Prior to joining IES, he spent five years as an employee of Tontine Associates, an affiliate of a private investment fund.
 Previous operating experience includes his role as Chief Financial Officer of Centrue Financial from 2003 to 2006, where he led a strategic transformation and multiple acquisitions, and as an executive at ChiRex, Inc., a pharmaceutical services company.
 Mr. Lindstrom received a bachelor's degree in economics from Colby College and a master of business administration degree from the Tuck School of Business at Dartmouth College.
+He also serves on the MBA Advisory Board of the Tuck School of Business at Dartmouth College.

 Kristi L. Meints has served as our director and chairperson of the Audit Committee since 2003.
 From January 2005 to December 2009 when she retired, and from August 1999 until September 2003, Ms. Meints served as Vice President and Chief Financial Officer of Chicago Systems Group, Inc. (now CSG Government Solutions, Inc.), a technology consulting firm based in Chicago, Illinois.
 From October 2003 to December 2004, Ms. Meints served as Chief Financial Officer of Peter Rabbit Farms, a vegetable farming business in Southern California.
 From January 1998 until August 1999, she was an independent financial consultant serving as Chief Financial Officer for Cordon Corporation, a start-up services company.
 Ms. Meints was group finance director for Avery Dennison Corporation, a New York Stock Exchange listed company that is a multi-national manufacturer of consumer and industrial products, from March 1996 until December 1997.
 From February 1977 until June 1995, she held a variety of financial positions at SmithKline Beecham Corporation (now GlaxoSmithKline), including as director of finance, worldwide manufacturing animal health products and as manager of accounting and budgets for Norden Laboratories, Inc., one of its wholly owned subsidiaries.
 She received a bachelor’s degree in accounting from Wayne State College in 1975 and a master of business administration degree from the University of Nebraska in 1984.